7.4 magnitude earthquake off New Zealand east coast felt widely in Gisborne, Hawke's Bay, North Island - no tsunami threat

-A 7.4 earthquake has struck off the east coast of New Zealand and has been widely felt by thousands.
+A 7.4 earthquake has struck off the east coast of New Zealand early today and has been widely felt by thousands.

 Despite initial fears of a tsunami after the quake at 12.50am - and social media reports that some residents had moved to higher ground in some areas - officials later said there was no threat.